higan-emu/emulation-articles/emulation-bugs/snes/README.md

 # World Masters Golf

-Inputs fail to register
-and holding D-pad only moves the cursor once
-(instead of continuously)
+On the main menu,
-unless auto joypad polling is correct.
+holding the D-pad moves the cursor continuously instead of only once, unless auto joypad polling is correct.

-TODO: I don't know what versions of what emulators exhibit this behaviour, more testing needed.